Squidex/libs/assets/README.md

 # Squidex.Assets

-This library provides an abstraction over several asset storages.
+Abstraction over several asset storages like Amazon S3.

-It provives 3 services:
+It provides 4 services:

 1. An abstraction to store assets and files in different providers: `IAssetStore` with several implementations.
 2. An abstraction to resize images: `IAssetThumbnailGenerator` with several implementations.